KonradMamla/saucedemo/README.md

 \+ Verify that login form has correct validation.

-### 2. Product:
+2. **Product Page:**
-Verify that all products are displayed correctly on the home page.
+   - Verify correct display of all products on the home page.

 \+ Verify that the products display correctly when filtered by name and price.

-Verify that a user can navigate to individual product pages and view product details.
+   - Verify navigation to individual product pages and viewing product details.

-Verify that a user can add products to their cart.
+   - Verify adding products to the shopping cart.

-Verify that a user can remove products from their cart.
+   - Verify removing products from the shopping cart.

-Verify that the cart reflects the correct products and quantities.
+   - Verify the cart reflects the correct products and quantities.

-### 3. Checkout and purchasing:
+3. **Checkout and Purchasing:**
-Verify that a user can navigate to the checkout page.
+   - Verify navigation to the checkout page.

-Verify that the correct products and quantities are displayed on the checkout page.
+   - Verify correct display of products and quantities on the checkout page.

-Verify that a user can enter their shipping information.
+   - Verify entering shipping information.

-Verify that a user can enter their payment information.
+   - Verify entering payment information.

-Verify that a user can complete a purchase successfully.
+   - Verify completing a successful purchase.

-Verify that appropriate error messages are displayed if any information is missing or incorrect.
+   - Verify appropriate error messages for missing or incorrect information.

-Verify that a user can cancel a purchase and return to the home page.
+   - Verify canceling a purchase and returning to the home page.

+## Project Structure

+- `/cypress`: Contains Cypress configuration files and test scripts.
+- `/cypress/e2e`: Contains the test scenarios.
+- `/cypress/support`: Contains support files and custom commands.
+- `/cypress/fixtures`: Contains sample data for testing.
+- `/cypress/PageObjects`: Contains classes that represent various pages and components on application pages.

+## Authors

+- Konrad Mamla

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.